-The Division is located at the far end of the Parade Ground opposite St George and adjacent to Reception.
+Port Jackson is located at the far end of the Parade Ground with beautiful views over private woods and fields.

-Port Jackson’s current building was opened in 1974, having been extended in 1990, the Division’s mascot is the Wolfpack (group of wolves), its colours are light blue and white, and its emblem is the Sydney Harbour Bridge.
+The current building was opened in 1974 and the Division’s mascot is the Wolfpack (group of wolves); its colours are light blue and white; and its emblem is the Sydney Harbour Bridge.

 Port Jackson is named after one of the clipper ships belonging to the Devitt and Moore shipping company that first set up Pangbourne as a Nautical College in 1917 before it took the name Pangbourne College and then later became a co-educational school.